 - Wear your trademark all the time!
 If you want people to immediately recognize your style, you have to rock your trademark as often as possible.
 After a little while, people will come to know you for that look.

 - Do not be afraid to change your trademark after a while.
-If you choose miniskirts as your trademark, you may not be able to pull them off when you're 40!
-Your style is likely to change after a few years, so your trademark can evolve too!
+If you choose miniskirts as your trademark, you may not still want to be wearing them when you’ve joined the corporate world!
+Your style is likely to change after a few years (see: How to Change Your Style), so your trademark can evolve too!

 1. Choose a color that looks great on you!